 Do You Have A Favorite Sunscreen You Use?

 When it comes to mineral vs. chemical sunscreen, it’s a personal choice.
 However, remember that something is better than nothing.
-Researchers generally consider mineral sunscreens as safer but it can be more of a commitment than chemical.
+Researchers generally consider mineral sunscreens as safer, but it can be more of a commitment than a chemical.
 Have YOU got a favorite sunscreen that you love and use daily?
 Let us know in the comments below!